Satisfiability of Non-Linear Transcendental Arithmetic as a Certificate Search Problem: Preliminaries

-\myparagraph{Topological degree.} The notion of the degree of a continuous function (also called the topological degree) comes from differential topology~\cite{Fonseca:95}.
-For a continuous function $F: B\subseteq\mathbb{R}^n\rightarrow \mathbb{R}^n$, such that $0\not\in F(\partial B)$ (where $\partial B$ is the topological boundary of $B$), the degree $deg(F, B, 0)$ is a computable~\cite{Aberth:94,Franek:12b} integer.
-This integer provides information about the roots of $F$ in $B$, and can be seen as a generalization of the intermediate value theorem to higher-dimensional functions.
-In analogy to the fact that opposite signs of a continuous function on the endpoints of an interval imply the existence of a zero within the interval, $deg(F, B, 0)\neq 0$ implies that $F$ has a root in $B$.
-The converse is not true, and the existence of a root does not imply nonzero degree in general.
+While $\deg(F, B, 0)\neq 0$ implies that $F$ has a root in $B$, the converse is not true, and the existence of a root does not imply nonzero degree in general.
 Still, if a box contains one isolated zero with non-singular Jacobian matrix, then the topological degree is non-zero~\cite{Fonseca:95}.
 For alternatives to the topological degree test see our discussion of related work.

-\myparagraph{Interval Arithmetic.} The basic algorithmic tool that underlies our approach is floating point interval arithmetic ($\intervalArithmOperator$ ~\cite{Rump:10,Neumaier:90,Moore:09} which, given a box~$B$ and an $\nta$-term representing a function $H$, is able to compute an interval $\intervalArithmOperator_H(B)$ that over-approximates the range $\{ H(x) \mid x\in B\}$ of $H$ over $B$.
+\myparagraph{Interval Arithmetic.} The basic algorithmic tool that underlies our approach is floating point interval arithmetic ($\intervalArithmOperator$) ~\cite{Rump:10,Neumaier:90,Moore:09} which, given a box~$B$ and an $\nta$-term representing a function $H$, is able to compute an interval $\intervalArithmOperator_H(B)$ that over-approximates the range $\{ H(x) \mid x\in B\}$ of $H$ over $B$.
 Since this is based on floating point arithmetic, the time needed for computing $\intervalArithmOperator_H(B)$ does not grow with the size of the involved numbers.
 Moreover conservative rounding guarantees correctness under the presence of round-off errors.
 In the paper, we will use interval arithmetic within topological degree computation~\cite{Franek:12b}, and as a tool to prove the validity of inequalities on boxes.

+\myparagraph{Robustness.} We say that a formula $\phi$ is robust if there exists some $\epsilon>0$ such that either every formula that is the result of an $\epsilon$-small perturbation of $\phi$ (i.e. a formula whose \emph{distance} from $\phi$ is less than $\epsilon$ ) is satisfiable, or either every such formula is unsatisfiable.
+For example, the satisfiable formula $x^2=0$ is not robust, since for every $\epsilon>0$, the perturbed formula $x^2+\epsilon/2=0$ is unsatisfiable.
+In contrast to that, the satisfiable formula $x^3=0$ is robust.
+If $\phi$ is both robust and (un)satisfiable, we say that it is robustly (un)sat.
+Hence, $x^3=0$ is robustly sat.